 They call them “Search Operators” and the “allintitle” one is very useful.

 When used, they basically return results that contain your search terms in “Meta Title” tags.

 Being this specific means you can find who has optimised their pages using your keywords and what the competition levels are.

 Just be sure to begin your keyword phrase immediately following the colon (without any spaces):

 Typing that keyword phrase into Google normally gets around 27 million results.

 But using the “allintitle” operator brings in around 8,000.

-Here is a reference of other useful Google search operators if you want to check them out.
+Just do a quick search for other useful Google search operators if you want to check them out.